ulflulfl/homeautomation/audio/audio_library_artist.md

 Finding the image file is probably based on the file extension.
 I've successfully used the file extensions: .jpg, .jpeg, .png and .gif (others: bmp and webm are not supported)

-The image should have a square ratio (roughly, TODO: otherwise it will be croppped?).
+The image should have a square ratio (roughly, TODO: otherwise it will be cropped?).

 TODO: If multiple image files exist in the folder, which one is used?